steadymachine/node-rest-api/README.md

 ```
 $ npm run dev
 ```
 Notice at the terminal where is running the application, generally it's running on [http://localhost:3000](http://localhost:3000), and launch it 🚀.
+Now you can make a GET request from the your favorite web browser or make GET, POST, PUT and DELETE request from an API request builder like [Postmam](https://www.postman.com).